 Issues with the Linnean System - Reptiles and Birds

-What makes a bird a bird? - In the Linnean view, at some point, creatures cease being reptiles and evolve into birds.
+What makes a bird a bird? - In the view of Carl Linnaeus, at some point, creatures cease being reptiles and evolve into birds.
 Looking at living organisms, this is a clear-cut distinction.
 Birds could be distinguished by a long list of list of novel characteristics.
 When we consider extinct organisms, however, the picture blurs.

 Here is a graphic representation of the tree of theropod dinosaur evolution as many biologists envision it, with both modern birds and a representative sampling of non-avian members.
 These critters pose difficulties for our bird identification scheme.